thedudeguy/JukeIt/README.md

 * Allow your users to upload their music to the server via the web gui.
 * Craft multiple types of jukeboxes
 * Craft jukebox modifiers such as speakers which increase audible range.
+* Craft Needle modifiers such as Blaze Needle which increase audible range by 30%.
 * Activate jukeboxes via redstone.

+## Requirements

+JukeBukkit is built and tested against

+* SpoutPlugin atleast build 1244
+* SpoutCraft atleast build  1548
+* CraftBukkit 1.2.5-R4.0

 ## Installation